sbhayes15/executive-wiki/events/ProDays.rst

 ProDays
 ========
-**ProDays** are for incoming students (usually freshmen) to come see S&T on a Saturday from roughly 11:45-3.
+**ProDays** are for incoming students (usually freshmen) to come see S&T on a Saturday from roughly 11:45 am - 3:00 pm.
 On this day, we must have two representatives for our booth.

 .. _events-minerlan-room: